litt1e-p/carouselView/README.md

 1. Global registration

-You may install Vue Carousel globally:
+You may install Vue CarouselView globally:

 ```js
 // in main.js